binaryphile/binaryphile.github.io/_posts/2018-09-13-approach-bash-like-a-developer-part-23-passing-arguments.md

 string from being a valid value to pass for that argument, which may or may not be acceptable.

-Instead, I prefer to make all optional arguments (arguments with a default value) be [keyword arguments].
+Instead, if I have more than one optional argument, I prefer to make all of them be [keyword arguments].
 This lets you choose which optional arguments to supply without having to worry about the other default values.
+They can also be supplied in any order then too.

 Simple Keyword Arguments
 ------------------------